plone/plone.api/docs/user.rst

 Get user permissions
 --------------------

-The :meth:`api.user.get_permissions` method is used to getting user's permissions.
+The :meth:`api.user.get_permissions` method is used for getting user's permissions.
 By default it returns site root permissions.

 .. code-block:: python